karmab/kubevirt_sprint_demo/README.md

 ## current issues

-- gluster custom provisioner doesnt work (so smart clone neither)
+- heketi admin secret type has to be changed to gluster.org/glusterfile, making default gluster storage class useless
-- building of the custom webconsole image fails in the openshift-webconsole-server step
+- custom build of the custom webconsole image  crashloops
+- same template fails to be deployed through template service broker. should leave in default project if old templating system will be used
 - seeding script to additional sqlserver is missing
 - need to find out proper sqlserver connection string for remote access
-- vms lack default route
+- fedora vms lack default route
 - load balancer ips can't be reached through openvpn

 ## infra used